Delta4AI/OntoloViz/docs/RUNBOOK.md

 ./update-service.sh --build               # build on this host: git pull + pnpm install + make build + restart
 ```

-`--build` runs a toolchain preflight (node/pnpm/uv), syncs frontend deps to the
+`--build` runs a toolchain preflight (node/pnpm/uv) and syncs frontend deps to
-lockfile, and reuses the persisted `VITE_BASE` — so frontend updates are a
-single command on the host.
+the lockfile — so frontend updates are a single command on the host.

 Run `update-service.sh` as the **service user, not root** (only the per-command
 `sudo` steps are elevated, so `git pull` keeps your SSH keys).